 Create a project

-Once the workspace is created successfully, you'll be taken to the Projects page.
+Once the workspace is created successfully, you're taken to the Projects page.

 Select Create project.